zbMATHOpen/Update_Links/README.md

     pip install -e .
     ```

-    This will install the package, `update-zblinks-api`, in the [virtual environment](https://docs.python.org/3/tutorial/venv.html).
+    This will install the package, `update-zblinks-api` in the [virtual environment](https://docs.python.org/3/tutorial/venv.html).

 2) Fill in the `config_template.ini` and save it as `config.ini`.